vinithkumar/percentile/README.md

 ### component
-Data Component is present in src/Controller/Component/DataComponent.php, Its render the files.
+Data Component is present in src/Controller/Component/DataComponent.php, Its render the files.<br>
 Percentile Component is present in src/Controller/Component/PercentileComponent.php, Its calculate Percentile Rank.

 ### Views